About our products and packaging

 Our cards are fully recyclable in standard curb-side recycling - see below for more info on this.

 Cello wraps - We are currently investigating options for fully bio-degradable cello wraps with several of our artist members.
+Otherwise the environmental update note linked above discusses how our cellos can be recycled.

 We try to be as considerate as possible with our packaging but we have to balance this with the fact that the cards are quite fragile and that you want to recieve them in good order.